gregmercer/rooms-bot/README.md

 A simple Slack Bot example, using botkit.

 This 'Rooms Bot' will start a chat with the user to reserve a room.
-As you can see in bot.js, this is a very hard-coded example for the moment.
+As you can see in bot.js, to keep things simple, this is a very hard-coded example for the moment.

 In the following steps we'll cover how to:
 ```